Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 Similarly, if someone viewed the products on your website but did not make a purchase, you can send them a reminder email.
 In the email, you could give them an offer or discount, encouraging them to complete the purchase.

 Drip email campaigns aim to send the right content to the right lead at the right time.
-This helps to nurture the leads and move them along the sales funnel.
+Once you truly understand how to build a sales funnel from scratch, you can create automated systems that turn cold leads into loyal customers.

 Here are some ideas for emails you can include in your campaign: